Why interview sessions beat reading “top 50 questions” lists

 Most candidates confuse familiarity with fluency.
 Reading questions feels productive because your brain recognizes patterns-but recognition is not recall under pressure.

-A structured mock forces you to commit to an answer, recover from follow-ups, and hear your own pacing.
+Structured practice forces you to commit to an answer, recover from follow-ups, and hear your own pacing.
 That loop is what [Talvior](/) is built for: adaptive questions that chase depth instead of letting you skim.

 If you are early in a search, start with one honest round on the setup page: role, difficulty, and format tuned to the chair you want.
 Then compare how you feel versus scrolling articles for the same hour.